apache/comdev-site/source/gsoc-admin-tasks.md

 title: GSoC admins
 ---

-A comprehensive guide to being the GSoC admins for the ASF
+A comprehensive guide to being a GSoC admin for the ASF

 List of duties:

-1. Make sure the ASF has an extensive list of project ideas ready shortly after Google announces the program (around end of January).
-Projects are required to create JIRA issues for their ideas and label them with "gsoc&lt;year&gt;" and "mentor".
+1. Make sure the ASF has an extensive list of project ideas ready shortly after Google announces the program (around the end of January).
+Projects must create JIRA issues for their ideas and label them with `gsoc<year>;` and `mentor`.
 If a project doesn't use JIRA, have them create the ideas in the COMDEV JIRA project.
-Create a JIRA filter for these ideas to be used in the application (see next).
-Have prospective mentors subscribe to mentors@community.apache.org.
-The following is an email sent to pmcs@a.o explaining the procedures to them:
+Create a JIRA filter for these ideas to use in the application (see next).
+Have prospective mentors subscribe to `mentors@community.apache.org`.
+The following is an email sent to `pmcs@a.o` explaining the procedures to them:

 <pre>